DieracDelta/flake_generator/README.md

-# Imperative Management OF Declarative Packages #
+# Imperative Management of Declarative Packages #

 Nix flakes are a really fantastic way to finely manage project dependencies.
 However, writing Nix expressions to specify dependencies is subtle